brunokoga/Montevideo/magicItems_dir/specificCursedItems.md

 **Description**

-These bejeweled and shining bracers initially appear to be _ [bracers of armor](wondrousItems#_bracers-of-armor) +5 _and actually serve as such until the wearer is attacked in anger by an enemy with a Challenge Rating equal to or greater than her level.
+These bejeweled and shining bracers initially appear to be _ [bracers of armor](wondrousItems#_bracers-of-armor +5 _and actually serve as such until the wearer is attacked in anger by an enemy with a Challenge Rating equal to or greater than her level.
 At that moment and thereafter, the bracers cause a –5 penalty to [AC](../combat#_armor-class).
-Once their curse is activated, _bracers of defenselessness _can be removed only by means of a _ [remove curse](../spells/removeCurse#_remove-curse) _spell.
+Once their curse is activated, _bracers of defenselessness _can be removed only by means of a _ [remove curse](../spell_dir/removeCurse#_remove-curse) _spell.

 **Creation**